McGarry-A/job-hack-2-frontend/README.md

 > Allow option to load more DONE

 MyJobs:
-> Drag and drop system to manage current jobs
+> Drag and drop system to manage current jobs DONE
-> Can remove items from Job list
+> CRUD operations on JOB LIST DONE
+> persist in Database DONE
+> persist in local storage DONE
+> style page and cards DONE
->
+> create columns DONE

 Food4Thought:
 > Entry animation for the homepage?